slatedocs/slate/source/includes/sending_funds/_payments.md

 updated_by | string | The ID of the user who last updated the payment remote_transaction_id | string | The transaction id provided by the mobile network operator.
 This will only be available once the payment is completed. send_sms_message | boolean | Defaults to False.
 Indicates whether we should send the description as a separate sms message to the consumer.
 Additional SMS fees apply.
 See https://beyonic.com/pricing for fees information.
 When SMS is enabled, can use the following placeholders in the description for personalization: {firstname}, {fullname}, {phone}, {amount}
+charged_fee | decimal | The fee that was charged.
+It is only available for completed payments.

 ## Creating a new Payment